eloipereira/Scala-BigActors/README.md

 A bigActor can observe the structure of the world, compute upon that information, and manipulate the structure by requesting control actions to change it, such as requesting its hosts to move to another location or connect to another network.

+For the formal specification of the BigActor model see (Pereira, 2015) and (Pereira et al., 2013).
+For examples of applications in the area of mobile robotics and implementation details of Scala BigActors see (Pereira, 2015), (Pereira et al., 2015), and (Pereira et al., 2013).
+For an independent implementation and application of the BigActor Model for programming Crowd Evacuation Systems see (Raj & Kar, 2015).

 ## Install ##

 The current implementation has been tested in Gnu/Linux distributions and Mac OSX